EternityForest/MRAS-3D/README.md

 ## Compatibles:

 ### 128mm rail
 A wall mount rail wide enough for 4 32mm units.
+Exported from the same file as the shelf.
+Uses 16mm spaced M4ish holes in the center of every 32mm unit, that have a chamver for most wood screws.

 ### 32mm Horizontal cable guide
 A cube-shaped hook, 32mm wide, to keep a cable going how you want it.

 ### 128mm decorative shelf
 Has sun and moon designs on the sides.
 Sticks forward a bit farther than you might like, as it was originally meant for a specific google alarm clock.
 Has holes in the back for cables coming up from below.

 ### Mini 32mm pencil cup
 Holds a few pencils or similar items, maybe a whiteboard marker.
 Also has similas cable management in case you want to use it as a housing for a DIY LED light.